straube/multiple-domain/README.md

 **Can I have a different theme/content/plugins for each domain?**

 Nope.
 If you want a complex set up like this, you may be interested in WordPress Multisite.
 It's delivered with every WordPress installation since 3.0, you can find more info here: https://codex.wordpress.org/Create_A_Network.

 **There is a way to add domain based logic to my themes?**

 Absolutely.
 You can use the `MULTPLE_DOMAIN_DOMAIN` and `MULTPLE_DOMAIN_ORIGINAL_DOMAIN` constants to get the current and original domains.
 Just notice that since the value of the first one is checked against plugin settings, it may not reflect the actual domain in `HTTP_HOST` element from `$_SERVER` or user's browser.
 They also may include the host port when it's different than 80 (default HTTP port) or 443 (default HTTPS port).

 **Can I create a custom access restriction logic for each domain?**

 Yes.
 You can use the `multiple_domain_redirect` action to do that.
 Please check https://github.com/straube/multiple-domain/issues/2 for an example on how to do that.

 **Can I get the language associated with the current domain?**

 Yes.
 You can use the `MULTPLE_DOMAIN_DOMAIN_LANG` constant to get the language associated with the current domain.
 Keep in mind the value in this constant doesn't necessarily reflect the actual user language or locale.
 This is just the language set in the plugin config.
 Also notice the language may be `null`.

 **Can I show the current domain in the content of posts or pages?**

 Yes.
 There is a shortcode available for that.
 Just add `[multiple_domain]` to the post/page and it'll be replaced by the current domain when viewing the content.
 You can write things like "Welcome to [multiple_domain]!", which would be rendered as "Welcome to mydomain.com!".

 ## Changelog

+### 0.8.7

+* Loading Multiple Domain before other plugins to fix issue with paths.
+* Fix #38: Missing locales on language list (this issue was reopened and now it's fixed)
+* Refactored `initAttributes` method.

 ### 0.8.6